0PkCk0/Mobile_Metherological_Station/README.md

 For the code, use the first folder as a reference and start from the main function.
 You can see the structure of the [repo](#repository-layout) up in this readME

 ## Group divisions
-Cerka Patrick : Wifi, ThingSpeak (API), Interrupt, Repo \
+Cerka Patrick(0PkCk0) : Wifi, ThingSpeak (API), Interrupt, Repository \
-Gore Stefan : AIMeteoDetection(FreeRTOS), Display \
+Gore Stefan(StefanGore) : AIMeteoDetection(FreeRTOS), Display \
-Mattei Filippo : Humidity, Temperature, Led Status, Internal temperature, GPS  \
+Mattei Filippo(FilippoMattei02) : Humidity, Temperature, Led Status  \
-Pietri Francesco : Pressure, Temperature, Cloud Detection
+Pietri Francesco(FrancescoPietri) : Pressure, Temperature, Cloud Detection